engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 ## Are EcoRI and BstEII _actually there_? :mag::eyes:

+- **Note:** Sequences identical to those listed **needn't** necessarily come from restriction enzymes - but let's simplify and humour that notion :ok_hand::woman:

 <br>You can open the downloaded SARS-CoV-2 genome in a text editor :clipboard:, and search (`Ctrl+f` / `Cmd+f`) for the occurrences of the [EcoRI](https://www.neb.com/products/r0101-ecori#Product%20Information) sequence __GAATTC__ yourself.
 If you fancy a dopamine rush, __stop reading and go ahead now__ :grin:

 <br>The __N__ (= whichever base) in [BstEII](https://www.neb.com/products/r0162-bsteii#Product%20Information)'s __GGTNACC__ is a tad more problematic, though.
 If you can locate _regular expression mode_ (look for a button marked `.*`) :crossed_fingers:, this hurdle can be cleared by inputting __GGT[ACGT]ACC__.